gnugat/nomo-spaco/README.md

 > **Caution**: the `make_fqcn_repository` function is only available for
 > demonstration purpose.
 Please use a proper Dependency Injection Container.

-> **Note**: the core function `get_declared_classes()` isn't able to return classes
-> which haven't been included (the usage of autoloaders breaks it).
-> Nomo Spaco tries to address this issue.

 ### Find in path for classname

-In order to find all the possible fully qualified classnames for a given class, you need to provide the path to the project's root and the classname:
+In order to find all possible fully qualified classnames for a given class, you need to provide the path to the project's root and the classname:

 ```php